 - cancer susceptibility genes.

-- have the same types of cancer
+- several people who have the same types of cancer

 - people who were younger than usual when they were diagnosed.